RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Background

+\textbf{Bayesian Workflow.} A robust Bayesian analysis follows an iterative workflow of model specification, posterior inference, diagnostic checking, and model comparison~\citep{gelman2020bayesian}.
+This process can be summarized as: (1) specify the model (likelihood and priors, in our case using an LLM), (2) perform posterior inference, (3) conduct posterior predictive checks and convergence diagnostics, (4) if diagnostics pass, estimate out-of-sample fit (i.e., how well the model would predict data not used in fitting), and (5) compare and rank models by their relative out-of-sample performance (with uncertainty).
+Further details about diagnostics and predictive evaluation in Appendix~\ref{app:bayesian-workflow}.

-Statistical modeling aims to describe relationships between variables in data through joint probability distributions that capture both observed phenomena and underlying latent structure.
+\textbf{Probabilistic Programming.} Statistical modeling aims to describe relationships between variables in data through joint probability distributions that capture both observed phenomena and underlying latent structure.
 In probabilistic modeling, we formalize this as a joint distribution $p(x, z|\eta)$, where $x = x_{1:n}$ represents $n$ observed data points, $z = z_{1:m}$ denotes $m$ latent variables, and $\eta$ corresponds to fixed model parameters.
 The inferential goal is to compute the posterior distribution $p(z|x)$, which quantifies uncertainty in the latent variables conditional on observed data.
 Probabilistic programming languages (PPL) provide a flexible computational substrate for specifying joint distributions \(p(x, z \mid \eta)\) as programs while leveraging automated inference methods (e.g., MCMC, variational inference) to compute the posterior \(p(z \mid x)\)~\cite{vandemeent2021introductionprobabilisticprogramming}.
-They can be categorized as internal Domain-Specific Languages (DSLs), which embed within a host language and reuse its syntax and tooling (e.g., PyMC3~\cite{Salvatier2016}, NumPyro~\cite{phan2019composableeffectsflexibleaccelerated}, Pyro~\cite{bingham2019pyro}), or as external DSLs that define their own syntax and compiler (e.g., Stan~\cite{carpenter2017stan}).
+Further details in Appendix~\ref{app:ppl}.